lucanders/lucanders/README.md

-- 👋 Hi, I’m @lucanders
+- 👋 Hi, I’m @lucanders!
+This is my profile.
-- 👀 I’m interested in Python, Full-Stack
+- 👀 I’m interested in Python, Full-Stack, Blockchain, and Cryptocurrency
-- 🌱 I’m currently learning GitHub
+- 🌱 I’m currently learning WP Development

 <!---
 lucanders/lucanders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.